kurtosis-tech/kurtosis/core/TUTORIAL.md

     --test-volume-mountpoint=${TEST_VOLUME_MOUNTPOINT} &> ${LOG_FILEPATH}
 ```

-We'll then need to use these flags in our main function to create our `TestController` and return an exit code appropriate to the test result:
+We'll then need to pipe these values to our main function to create our `TestController` and return an exit code appropriate to the test result:

 ```go
 func main() {